pau1a/Transcrypt/PDS.md

 To maintain system integrity:

-1. **No bespoke grid overrides** for “unique” pages or special content.
+1. Essentials may not override grid rules.
+Marketing may use expanded or editorial container layouts as long as tokens and breakpoint logic remain intact.
 2. **No alternate max-width containers** — the grid must feel like the same architecture everywhere.
 3. **No custom breakpoints** added by designers or developers in isolation.
 4. **No asymmetric layouts** unless explicitly defined as a supported pattern.